Steven31120194178/Python_Data_Project/README.md

 5. What is the most optimal skill to learn for Data Scientist & Data Analyst?

 ## Main tools that I used
-- Python (Coding Language)
+- Python (Coding Language): Combines powerful data processing capabilities with ease of use
+       - NumPy Library - for numerical operations and arrays
-       - Pandas Library
+       - Pandas Library - for data manipulation and analysis
-       - MatPlotlib Library
+       - MatPlotlib Library - for data visualization
-       - Seaborn Library
+       - Seaborn Library -  better customization than matplotlib with unique tools for it

-- Jupyter Notebooks
-- Visual Studio Code
+- Jupyter Notebooks: An useful tool for Data Analyst that allows us to code and see the result easily
+- Visual Studio Code: A powerful, lightweight, and highly customizable code editor that works great for a wide range of tasks
 - Git & Github

 # Projects Analysis